It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 So, if you can continue to work while you’re going through those early set-up phases (even if it’s just part-time), it will take away the financial pressure and allow you to focus on and enjoy growing your business.

-"If you can continue to work while you're going through those early set-up phases (even if it's just part-time), it will take away so much financial pressure and allow you to focus on and enjoy growing your business." – Hayley… Click To TweetWhen you work in corporate life, you tend to get pretty focused on how much you earn.
+"If you can continue to work while you're going through those early set-up phases (even if it's just part-time), it will take away so much financial pressure and allow you to focus on and enjoy growing your business." – Hayley… Share on X2.
+Know how much money you’ll need to cover your expenses

 But I’ve realised it’s a lot more critical to focus on how much your expenses are first.

-When I was trying to figure out what I would need to save, I calculated my current personal expenses and what I would need to cover in that first year of business.
+When I was trying to figure out what I would need to save as a financial buffer, I calculated my current personal expenses and what I would need to cover in that first year of business.
 This amount became my savings goal.

-So, before you quit your income altogether, be sure to crunch the numbers in your expenses budget, so you have a financial buffer there.
+So, before you quit your corporate income altogether, be sure to crunch the numbers in your expenses budget, so you have them covered.

-It took longer than I thought it would initially to start bringing in revenue in my business.
+It took longer than I initially thought to start bringing in revenue for my business.

 Before you leap out of corporate life, perhaps consider if there are other ways you could earn income in addition to your business revenue.
 Or investments that you could make?